DizkoDan/cyberjunx-chirpy-test/_posts/2009-05-27-at-american-flatbread-for-a-co.md

 ---
 id: 964
-title: 'At american flatbread for a co...'
+title: 'At american flatbread for a co'
 date: '2009-05-27T19:15:47-04:00'
 author: DizkoDan
 layout: post